rkoeninger/ShenScript/docs/interop.rst

 .. function:: parallel.filter : (A --> boolean) --> (list A) --> (list A)

-   Tests each element in a list and gathers elements that pass the test in resulting list.
+   Tests each element in a list asynchronously in parallel and gathers elements that pass the test in resulting list.

    :param function F: Function to test each element in the list for inclusion in the result.
    :param list Xs:    A Shen list of whatever values.